shervinea/cheatsheet-translation/de/cheatsheet-deep-learning.md

 **12. Backpropagation ― Backpropagation is a method to update the weights in the neural network by taking into account the actual output and the desired output.
 The derivative with respect to weight w is computed using chain rule and is of the following form:**

-&#10230; Fehlerrückführung - Fehlerrückführung aktualisiert die Gewichte in neuronalen Netzen durch Einberechnung der tatsächlichen und der gewünschten Ausgabe.
+&#10230; Fehlerrückführung (Backpropagation) - Fehlerrückführung aktualisiert die Gewichte in neuronalen Netzen durch Einberechnung der tatsächlichen und der gewünschten Ausgabe.
 Die Ableitung nach der Gewichtung w wird mit Hilfe der Kettenregel berechnet und hat die folgende Form:

 <br>